-Physician Assistant Specialty Organizations and Caucuses
+Specialty Organizations and Caucuses

-PA Specialty organizations and caucuses consist of PAs, PA residents, and students, as well as individuals who share a common interest in individual specialties and interests.
+PA specialty organizations and caucuses consist of PAs, PA students and individuals who share a common interest in clinical specialties or healthcare issues.
 Many of these organizations offer student benefits, including scholarships.
-For more information and membership information for individual specialty organizations, visit the AAPA website.
+A current list of specialty organizations and caucuses can be found at aapa.org.
 Physician Assistant Education Association